yashu1wwww/Bookmyshow-Movies-Ratings-And-Interest-Count-Tool/README.md

 # Bookmyshow-Movies-Ratings-And-Interest-Count-Tool

-## Bookmyshow Movies &amp; Interest Count Tool Using Express Js &amp; Puppeteer
+## Bookmyshow Movies Ratings and Interest Count Tool Using Express Js &amp; Puppeteer

 ## Ratings are scraped using the div class.
 However, if BMS updates its structure, the div class used for extraction may also change.